M66B/FairEmail/docs/FAQ-en-rGB.md

 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
 * Make sure you installed FairEmail via the right Google account if you configured multiple Google accounts on your device
 * Make sure the Play store app is up to date, please [see here](https://support.google.com/googleplay/answer/1050566?hl=en)
-* Open the Play store app and wait at least a minute to give it time to synchronize with the Google servers
+* Open the Play store app and wait at least a minute to give it time to synchronise with the Google servers
 * Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases; sometimes it help to tap the *buy* button

 You can also try to clear the cache of the Play store app via the Android apps settings.
-Restarting the device might be necessary to let the Play store recognize the purchase correctly.
+Restarting the device might be necessary to let the Play store recognise the purchase correctly.

 Note that: